neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ## Summary

-In this guide, you learned how to build a RAG Chatbot using LlamaIndex, Astro and Serverless Postgres Database (powered by Neon).
-Further, you learned how to automate deployments of your Astro application using GitHub Actions to Amazon ECS on Amazon Fargate.
+In this guide, you learned how to build a RAG Chatbot using LlamaIndex, Astro, and Neon Postgres.
+Additionally, you learned how to automate deployments of your Astro application using GitHub Actions to Amazon ECS on Amazon Fargate.

 <NeedHelp />